Make A Difference — Become A SPAN Resource Parent

 During SRP training, participants learn strategies for how to obtain appropriate educational programs and related services for children and youth.
 Attendees, both parents and professionals, are provided with extensive training and ongoing support to help them understand the dynamics of the systems that serve children with special needs.

-Individuals who complete the entire training series receive a compilation of useful local, state, and national resources.
-They will then be prepared to provide support to families around issues or concerns they may have about their child’s education and development.
+Individuals who complete the entire training series receive a compilation of useful local, state, and national resources and will then be prepared to provide support to families around issues or concerns they may have about their child’s education and development.

 Free to Volunteers

-If a participant misses one of the training dates, they can make it up at a future training in another location (see North, Central, and South schedules below).
+If a participant misses one of the training dates, they can make it up at a future training course.
+SRP Courses are offered four times per year.